Skip to Content

 Coordinates: 2°35’51″S 35°55’04″E

-The high alkaline pH of the lake can mean bad news for those not adapted to such circumstances, burning the eyes and skin; there are animals, like pink flamingos and some other wetland birds, that thrive here!
+The high alkaline pH of the lake can mean bad news for those not adapted to such circumstances, burning the eyes and skin; some animals, like pink flamingos and some other wetland birds, thrive here!

 There’s an exciting and seemingly endless list of activities to add to your vacation itinerary if you visit Lake Natron and the surrounding area.
 Of course, you could enjoy wildlife watching and photography opportunities at the lake itself.
 Or venture a little away and visit a Maasai village, bravely hike Ol Doinyo Lengai for incredible views, or treat yourself to a safari adventure.